skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 basement into the moonlight, they see the beast is throttling the guard.
 Eomer concludes that it is after Skeeve.
 He orders that Enoch and Skeeve make for the stables and try to escape while the rest of the party deals with it.
-It is fast, but they doubt it can keep0 up with a horse.
+It is fast, but they doubt it can keep up with a horse.

 The creature tosses the body of the guard to one side and heads